CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The tunnel resounds with a powerful roar as a substantial surge of water cascades from above.
 ```

 All creatures in the tunnel are endangered.
 Characters on the bridge at area 5 or successfully climbing the cavern walls are exempt.
 Within 10 feet of the disused passage at area 4 or the steps leading to area 3, creatures can attempt a Acrobatics check to evade being swept away.
 A creature that fails can then attempt a CL 3 Climb check to cling on.
 On a failed save, the character is knocked prone and carried down to area 1, sustaining a bludgeon Minor Injury along the way.
 The Vermkins in area 7 can unleash a second flood by opening the second pool, but they refrain from doing so unless instructed by the Vermkin on the bridge.
-The Vermkin on the bridge waits to ascertain if the first flood has eliminated all intruders before signaling for the second release.
+The Vermkin on the bridge waits to ascertain if the first flood has eliminnated all intruders before signaling for the second release.

 ### 6. Verminkin Den